-11. The Energy Bureau then denies the requests for extension submitted by LUMA, PREPA and Genera and orders each to show cause, on or before July 10, 2024, why the Energy Bureau should not impose an administrative fine of twenty-five thousand dollars (\$25,000) for each day of delay in submitting their respective Preliminary Plan.
-See id.
-July 5th at page 3.
+5. On July 5, 2024, the Energy Bureau issued a Resolution and Order ("July 5th Order") in which it denied the extension requests submitted by LUMA, PREPA and Genera and ordered each to show cause, on or before July 10, 2024, why the Energy Bureau should not impose an administrative fine of twenty-five thousand dollars (\$25,000) for each day of delay in submitting their respective Preliminary Plan.
+See July 5th Order on pages 2-3.